WE THE INTERWOVEN: VOLUME 2

 AN ANTHOLOGY OF BICULTURAL IOWA

-The first ever story collection featuring original stories from immigrant and first-generation Iowans.
-Our contributors were residents through the Bicultural Iowa Writers’ Fellowship: Sadagat Aliyeva, an immigrant from Azerbaijan; Chuy Renteria, whose family lived in a border town of Mexico; and Melissa Palma, a second-generation immigrant from the Philippines.
+The first story collection featuring original stories from immigrant and first-generation Iowans.
+Our contributors were fellows of the Bicultural Iowa Writers’ Fellowship: Sadagat Aliyeva, an immigrant from Azerbaijan; Chuy Renteria, whose family emigrated from a border town in Mexico; and Melissa Palma, a second-generation immigrant from the Philippines.

 THE 2019 BICULTURAL IOWA WRITING FELLOWS

 Dawson Davenport is from the Meskwaki Settlement, located in central Iowa, and a member of the Meskwaki Nation.
 He is the first Native American to be nominated as a Bicultural Iowa Writing Fellow.

 Ajla Dizdarević is a Bosnian-American who grew up in Waterloo, Iowa, and is currently a student at the University of Iowa.
 Her writing concerns itself with the Balkan experience and postwar diaspora life.